tommy-vercettii/react-bits/README.md

 ## About

-React Bits is a library of animated and interactive React components designed to make your UI development faster and more engaging.
-From text animations to responsive layouts, React Bits has got you covered.
+React Bits is a library of animated and interactive React components designed to streamline UI development and simplify your workflow.
+From simple text animations to complex 3D components, React Bits provides everything you need to create unique and impactful websites.

-The main idea behind this project is to keep dependencies to a minimum and just offer code that you can plug into your projects without much hassle - this is why most components you will find here only use an animation library for smoother animations and shorter code and nothing else - the rest is up to you to customize according to your own needs.
+The project embraces simplicity as its core philosophy—it maintains minimal dependencies and offers code that integrates seamlessly into your projects.
+Components often rely on zero dependencies or in some cases, a single animation library, for smooth effects and cleaner code, leaving plenty of room for customization.

 ## Key Features
 - A variety of animated text and UI components